Viktor Axelsen: Personal life

 In addition to his native Danish, Axelsen is also a fluent speaker of English and Mandarin, giving himself a Chinese name of 安賽龍.

 In August 2021, Axelsen decided to leave the Danish national team in Copenhagen and move with his family from Denmark to Dubai.
 There he could train at the NAS Sports Complex (Nad Al Sheba Sports Complex).
 Axelsen himself stated several reasons for the move to Dubai; for instance shorter travel time to most events in Asia, which allows him more remaining time to rest or warm-up.
-Another reason was the health factor since he suffers from asthma and acute rhinitis.
+Another reason was the health factor since he has asthma and acute rhinitis.
 This makes it more comfortable in Asia than in Europe, especially Denmark, which tends to be cooler and where his allergy can be triggered faster by things such as flower pollen, dust, or animal dander.
 And the other reason is the family factor.
 Axelsen wants to have more time with his family.

 Axelsen's wife, Natalia Koch Rohde, gave birth to a baby girl named Vega Rohde Axelsen on 15 October 2020.
 On 7 October 2022, she gave birth to her second baby girl named Aya Rohde Axelsen.
 Her father Henrik Rohde, who was head coach of the winning Skovshoved team in the Danish league in 2017, since moving to Dubai, is also helping with the coaching of her husband Viktor Axelsen.

-On 20 August 2025, Axelsen announced on his social media that him and his wife have decided to part ways on good terms.
+On 20 August 2025, Axelsen announced on his social media that he and his wife have decided to part ways on good terms.